tiagotakeda/english_classes/basic/articles/7_there_to_be.md

 <br/>

-2. We also use There is with uncountable nouns:
+2. We also use `there is` with uncountable nouns:

   * `There is` milk in the fridge.
   * `There is` some sugar on the table.